 I believe we are here on this earth to support and serve each other and would now like to fully dedicate my life to the children who are now experiencing many of the same situations as I had during my childhood.
 This is my passion in life and this is the reason why I created Safina Amina Foundation.

-A year ago, we were able to purchase a 5.7 Acre peace of land in Ukunda near Diani Beach in Kenya.
+We were able to purchase a 7 Acre peace of land in Ukunda near Diani Beach in Kenya.
 Our vision is to open a sustainable eco village where the children will have a wholesome home and actively participate in different kind of workshops according to their interests.
 They will be able to choose from studying activities like

 Carpentry, Greenhouse farming, Mechanics, Computer Science, Graphic Arts and many other practical life skills.